BeetleBeast/Hermidata/README.md

 - ✅ Minimal and responsive UI
 - ✅ Popup and full-page entry view
 - ✅ Datalist autocomplete for `Type` and `Status` fields
+- ✅ even works for sites that uses redirects
+- ✅ has dark mode

 ---